-At Westernleastays you can relax with a nice drink or read a book.
-Go for a relaxing stroll and interact with the horses, pregnant cows or collect the fresh eggs from our chickens.
-Leisurely visit the local wineries and the other nearby attractions.
+At WesternleaStays, you can relax with a nice drink or read a book.
+Go for a relaxing stroll, interact with our horses, listen and search out the many birds or collect fresh eggs from our chickens.
+Leisurely visit the local Wineries and the many other attractions.

 You have your own private access to your accommodation.
 Park your vehicle in the safe location at the rear of the property and stroll the short distance to your entrance door.
 Your keys are accessible from the 'Key safe' outside the door.
 If coming after sunset a security light will illuminate your way.

 I'm more than happy to chat with you and let you know the places to visit locally.

 Your time at Westernlea Stayz is for you :-

 >Run out of wine or beer?
 Let me know as I'm sure a bottle can be found with nibbles and some cheese...

 >Basic breakfast can be supplied for you to cook ie: eggs, bacon, tomato, sausage, bread plus more...